 How to Read a Title Commitment

-In an effort to help YOU understand how to decipher what’s written in a title commitment, I’ve put together the video below (as you’ll see, it’s pretty dry stuff… but if you’re dealing with this situation first-hand, I think you’ll find it helpful).
+In an effort to help YOU understand how to decipher what's written in a title commitment, I hope the video above is a helpful tutorial for you (as you'll see, it's pretty dry stuff… but if you're dealing with this situation first-hand, I think you'll find it enlightening).